k2datascience/ds-foundations/README.md

 **This repository is constantly a work in progress.**

+## For the latest version, please see [the wiki](https://github.com/k2datascience/ds-foundations/wiki).

 ### Step 1 - Getting Started
   - [Local Setup](content/0-local-setup.md)
   - [Development Environment](content/0-environment.md)